Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 }
 {% endhighlight %}

+This is how animated Nyan catnip powerup and rainbow effect looks like:

 here will be animated gifs of nyan cat and rainbow effect

 For the better understanding of PIXI classes and modules, have a look at [PIXI API documentation][pixidoc].